Volta militants planned burning down Ho Central Market – Army, Police

-The Ghana Armed Forces and the Ghana Police Service have revealed they foiled attempted by the secessionist group in the Volta region, Homeland Study Group Foundation, to burn down the Ho Central Market.
+The Ghana Armed Forces and the Ghana Police Service have issued a joint statement in which they said they were able to foil attempts by secessionist groups in the Volta Region, to burn down the Ho Central Market.

-According to a joint statement released by the two security agencies, the group that blocked various entry points into the region on Friday, September 25, 2020, were planning on burning not only the market, but other key facilities in the region.

-The statement signed by the Director of Public Relations for the Ghana Armed Forces, Col. Eric Aggrey-Quarshie, and the Director of Public Affairs for the Ghana Police Service, Superintendent Sheila Kessie Abayie-Buckman, said “It is hereby stated that an earlier pre-emptive operation on Thursday, 24 September 2020, foiled a plan by the Group to burn the Ho Central Market and other key installations.”
+“It is hereby stated that an earlier pre-emptive operation on Thursday, 24 September 2020, foiled a plan by the Group to burn the Ho Central Market and other key installations”, the statement jointly signed by the Director of Public Relations for the Ghana Armed Forces, Col. Eric Aggrey-Quarshie, and the Director of Public Affairs for the Ghana Police Service, Superintendent Sheila Kessie Abayie-Buckman, said.

-It further mentioned that some 31 members of the militant group which attacked the Aveyime and Mepe police stations, before mounting roadblocks on the Juapong–Accra and Sogakope–Accra main roads have been arrested.
+Also, the statement said 31 members of the militant group, which mounted roadblocks to stop all entry and exit, to and from the region, respectively, were arrested on Friday, 25 September.

-The Homeland Study Group Foundation (HSGF), which has declared the region independent, insists on the area’s autonomy from Ghana, thus, its activities.
+The Homeland Study Group Foundation (HSGF), which has declared the region independent of Ghana, insists on the area’s autonomy from Ghana, thus, its activities.

-According to the joint statement from the security agencies, one of the militants was killed during an exchange of fire region whilst three others got injured.
+One of the militants, according to the security agencies, was killed during their attempt to take over the Volta Region on Friday.

-Also, “the Police Commander at Aveyime was wounded and has been evacuated to the Police Hospital
+Also, “the Police Commander at Aveyime was wounded and has been evacuated to the Police Hospital”, the statement noted.

-“The wounded HSGF members have also been evacuated to the Ho Teaching Hospital,” the statement adds.
+Additionally, it said the “wounded HSGF members have also been evacuated to the Ho Teaching Hospital”.

 Read the full statement below: